4 Ways to Play Apple Music on Tesla

 4. On the touchscreen, touch Add New Device > Start Search.
 A list of all available Bluetooth devices within operating distance displays on the Bluetooth settings screen.

-7. If prompted on your phone, specify whether you want to allow Model 3 to access your personal information, such as calendar, contacts and media files.
+7. If prompted on your phone, specify whether you want to allow Model 3 to access your personal information, such as calendar, contacts, and media files.

 How about AirPlay?

-Option 4 Play Apple Music on Tesla from USB device
+Option 3.
+Play Apple Music on Tesla from USB device

 You can play audio files from a Bluetooth-connected device (like a phone) or a USB-connected flash drive.
 When you connect a USB device, Media Player includes the device as a media source.
 Insert a flash drive into a front USB port (see USB Ports).
 Touch Media Player > USB, and then touch the name of the folder that contains the song you want to play.
 After you display the contents of a folder on the USB connected flash drive, you can touch any song in the list to play it.
 Or use the previous and next arrows in Media Player to scroll through your songs.
-You can also scroll to next/previous songs using the left scroll button on the steering wheel.
+You can also scroll to the next/previous songs using the left scroll button on the steering wheel.

 Note: Media Player supports USB flash drives with exFAT formatting (NTFS is not currently supported).